AlexNorell/website/content/post/desk-2021/index.md

 # Desk overview

-Since the beginning of the Corona Virus lock downs in March 2020, I've been slowly adding on to my desk.
+Since the beginning of the coronavirus lock downs in March 2020, I've been slowly adding on to my desk.
 I was happy with my home office desk before lock down started, but as I worked from home I wanted a couple more features.
 I added another monitor and stepped up my video call quality.

 ## Before Lockdown